 Embed Google reviews on your website

 An outstanding tactic is to embed a Google reviews widget on your website.
-A fancy widget of your best reviews will strongly encourage your customers to leave their feedback too.
+A fancy widget of your best reviews will encourage your customers to leave feedback too.

 Luckily for you, there are Google reviews aggregators that can do the work for you.